Physics Lab Report Formats

 (D) ANALYSIS : Outline major calculations and provide an example calculation for each one.
 Calculate best values and uncertainties (should be done in lab to make sure that the data is correct and sufficient).
 Include graphs and tables with proper titles and units in sequence or at the end of the report.
 State the equations used in calculations and define all variables.

-For example, suppose you measured the acceleration of gravity 6 times --recorded in your data table--see step (C); and suppose your minimum, average and maximum values were 9.12, 9.93, and 10.84 m/s2.
+For example, suppose you measured the acceleration of gravity 6 times --recorded in your data table--see step (C); and suppose your minimum, average and maximum values were 9.214, 9.7870, and 10.185 m/s2.
 You can find the uncertainty of the measurement by taking half the difference between the minimum and maximum values.
-The uncertainty is this case is
+Note there are 5 sig. figs. after I took the average.
+See class hand out.
+The uncertainty in this case is (10.185 - 9.214)/2 = 0.971/2 = 0.4855 m/s2.
+According to the rules set down by the Picket Fence lab hand outs , you express your result as 9.7870 m/s+ or - 4855 m/s2.
+If you round the uncertainty to one sig. fig, then the result is reported as 9.8 + or - 0.5.

 If your lab hand out includes analysis questions to be answered, include them here.